Home

 Dutch Joe Schoolhouse

-Dutch Joe School house
+Dutch Joe School House

-(As remembered by, John Barney, Ed Nicholson, Eugene Gilroy and Faye Gilroy Paulson).
+(As remembered by, John Barney, Ed Nicholson, Eugene Gilroy and Faye Gilroy Paulson)

-Written and researched by Debbie Gilroy Allen (Curator of the Little Snake River Museum) 2009.
+Written and researched by Debbie Gilroy, 2009.

 The Dutch Joe School, now located at Little Snake River Museum, was located next to Dutch Joe Creek.
 The log school that was built in the early 1900’s burned down in 1932.
 A new white stick built, one room school house was built for the students who were attending the old log school house about 1 mile south of the Shorty Gilroy homestead on Dutch Joe, close to the Shaffer homestead.